pkmklong/pkmklong/README.md

 Small side projects/excuses to code 🤔
 * Utility packages to invoke ICD general equivalency maps in Python and Julia
 * An Educational IOS app for basic data science/statistics concepts (Swift)

+I also enjoy supporting aspiring analytics professionals with their career goals.
+Feel free to reach out 🙂